-This course is for people who want to improve their ability to influence and negotiate.
+This two day course is for people who want to improve their ability to influence and negotiate.

 The aim is to expand your capacity to influence internally as well as externally and to deal with tricky negotiations.

 You'll get the opportunity to practise a variety of tools and techniques to see what works and what best suits your personal style.